notalepower/PatchCoreViT/README.md

 - PatchCoreSWin = PatchCore + SWin Backbone ( + Layer Concatenation)

 # Patchcore
+PatchCore is an anomaly detection methos for images that leverages feature embeddings from pre-trained convolutional neural networks:
+1. Extracting patch-level features from images using a backbone network.
+2. Constructing a memory bank of representative features from normal (non-anomalous) images.
+3. Detecting anomalies by measuring the distance between features of a test image's patches and the nearest neighbors in the memory bank.
+4. Aggregating patch-level anomaly scores to prodice an image-level anomaly score.

 ## Visual representation of PatchCore's Algorithm

 ![PatchCore Algorithm](media/vit_patch_analysis.gif)